BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

 ##  Privacy policy overview

   * Atlassian collects information directly from you when you provide it to us, automatically when you use our Services, and from other sources including other users of the Services, other services you link to your account, other Atlassian companies, partners, and third-party providers.
   * How we use information depends on which Services you use, how you use them, and any preferences you have communicated to us.
-We use information for a range of purposes described below, including to provide the Services and personalize your experience, to develop and improve our Services, to communicate with you, to conduct marketing and promotional activities, to provide customer support, to maintain Service safety and security, to protect our interests and rights, with your consent, and to aggregate or de-identify data.
+We use information for a range of purposes described below, including to provide the Services and personalize your experience, to develop and improve our Services, to communicate with you, to conduct marketing and promotional activities, to provide customer support, to maintain Service safety and security, to protect our interests and rights, with your consent, and to aggregate and/or de-identify data.
   * We disclose information as described below, including to service providers, Atlassian partners, providers of third-party services, for compliance with enforcement requests and applicable laws, to enforce our terms and policies and our rights, to Atlassian affiliated companies or in connection with business transfers, as well as with your consent.
 Additionally, when you use the Services, we disclose certain information about you to other Service users as described in more detail below.
   * Where applicable under local law, you may have certain rights or choices with respect to your personal information, including to request information about our processing of information, to request a copy of your information, to object to our use of information, to request the deletion or restriction of information, to request a disclosure of information in a portable format, or to opt out of certain disclosures of personal information and targeted advertising.
-See the “[How to access and control your information](/legal/privacy-policy#how-to-access-and-control-your-information)” section for more detail on specific choices and how to exercise the rights you may have.
+See the “[How to access and control your information](https://www.atlassian.com/legal/privacy-policy#how-to-access-and-control-your-information)” section for more detail on specific choices and how to exercise the rights you may have.
-  * In the “[Regional disclosures](/legal/privacy-policy#regional-disclosures)” section, we provide additional information for individuals in the European Economic Area and United Kingdom, including information about the legal bases for processing information, international transfers, the specific rights applicable in these jurisdictions, and how to contact our EU and UK representatives.
+  * In the “[Regional disclosures](https://www.atlassian.com/legal/privacy-policy#regional-disclosures)” section, we provide additional information for individuals in the European Economic Area and United Kingdom, including information about the legal bases for processing information, international transfers, the specific rights applicable in these jurisdictions, and how to contact our EU and UK representatives.
 We also provide additional information for individuals in the United States, including details about information collected and disclosed in the past 12 months and specific rights available under applicable U.S. state laws.
-  * We provide details on how to contact us with any questions or concerns, or to exercise your rights, in the “[How to contact us](/legal/privacy-policy#how-to-contact-us)” section.
+  * We provide details on how to contact us with any questions or concerns, or to exercise your rights, in the “[How to contact us](https://www.atlassian.com/legal/privacy-policy#how-to-contact-us)” section.

 ##  Information we collect